istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 ## Check Out the Savings

-Our test scenario deploys one [Fortio](https://github.com/fortio/fortio) client instance and three different versions of the [httpbin](https://github.com/postmanlabs/httpbin) service, each scaled to 10 replicas.
-The Fortio client will send requests to version 1 of httpbin for a few minutes, repeat the same for version 2, and finally for version 3.
+Our test scenario deploys four instances of the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo), each to their own namespace, with each underlying microservice scaled to 3 replicas.
+There will be a total of 48 application services and 144 applications pods in this setup.
+Test scenarios utilize the provided [loadgenerator](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/loadgenerator) microservice running in each of the namespaces to generate traffic during the observed window.
 The tests deployed Istio in several scenarios and resource usage and allocation are compared across the runs.
 The scenarios are:

 - Istio with sidecar
 - Ambient with L4 ztunnel only
-- Ambient with L4 ztunnel and L7 waypoint proxies
+- Ambient with L4 ztunnel and L7 waypoint proxies (one per namespace, scaled to 3 replicas)

 Spoilers!
-There are significant savings across the board for all ambient scenarios when compared to sidecars – up to 99% savings in usage and 90% in allocation.
+There are significant savings across the board for all ambient scenarios when compared to sidecars – up to 99% savings in usage and 98% in allocation.

 {{< image width="100%"
     link="savings.png"
     caption="Total Memory and CPU: Consumption and Allocation"
     >}}

 Looking at total CPU and memory consumption, we have to remember that in the [ambient architecture](/blog/2022/introducing-ambient-mesh/), there are not sidecar containers for every application pod in the mesh.
-The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario uses *1%* of what is used in sidecar scenarios, and still only 10% when waypoints are added.
-Looking at CPU, ztunnel once again uses *1%* of what the sidecar scenario requires, and 15% when waypoints are deployed.
+The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario uses *less than 1%* of what is used in sidecar scenarios, and still only 12% when waypoints are added.
+Looking at CPU, ztunnel once again uses 18% of what the sidecar scenario requires, and 60% when waypoints are deployed.

 Moving on to allocation, every sidecar resource has a default request of 100 millicores vCPU and 128 MB memory.
-Assuming ztunnels and waypoint proxies have similar requests and limits as sidecars, that’s a *90% reduction* in allocated resources between L4 ambient and sidecar and 80% with waypoints!
+Assuming ztunnels and waypoint proxies have similar requests and limits as sidecars, that’s a *98% reduction* in allocated resources between L4 ambient and sidecar and 90% with waypoints!

 ## Where the Savings Are Coming From